Career Advice

 As with the above, it creates an impression of impatience and unprofessionalism.

-4 Sample Thank You Emails After an Interview
+4 Sample Thank You Emails Templates to Send After an Interview

 Now that you’ve learnt the structure of Thank You Emails and what to avoid writing in them, how do you actually write one?